-The yacht the Vrede set sail from Texel on the 1st of October 1622 and sailed via Cape Hope to Pulicat (South India), where it arrived on the 26th of May of the same year.
-It then stayed in the Indies until its final day in 1631 when it shipwrecked in Kawachi bay, 5 km south of the VOC trading post at Hirado.
+The yacht the Vrede set sail from Texel on the 1st of October 1622 and sailed via Cape Hope to Pulicat (South India), where it arrived on the 26th of May 1622.
+She then stayed in Asia until its final day in 1631 when it shipwrecked in Kawachi bay, 5 km south of the VOC trading post at Hirado.

 When the Vrede sailed to Japan in 1628, the Dutch-Japanese relations had just about cooled down to a point well below zero.
 This crisis was caused by an accumulation of incidents starting in 1627, mainly revolving around cases of ill-treatment of overseas Japanese merchants by Dutch parties on Formosa (Taiwan).

 The main character involved was Pieter Nuyts (1598-1655).
 These incidents escalated to a point where several hostages were taken on both Dutch and Japanese side. and all further trade between Japan and the VOC trading post in Hirado was put on hold between 1627-1633.

 Nuyts was held hostage in Japan between 1632 and 1636.
 End 1636 he was transfered tot VOC headquarter in Asia Batavia.
 Where he had to stand trial, much to the desire of the Japanese.
 The charges against him were not based on illtreatment of Japanese but of financial malversation against the Company.

 Despite the inconvenient circumstances in between 1627 and 1633, Dutch ships ever so often were sent to the trading post at Hirado.
 Upon arrival, these ships were at once arrested by the local Japanese authorities.
 Thus when on the 8th of September of the year 1628 the Vrede arrived in Kawachi, 5 kms south of the Dutch trading post at Hirado, the Vrede together with two others vessels were kept at bay by the local authorities.